 At age 13, Christina returned to her father, where she lived for three years.
 She re-entered foster care at age 16, when she became pregnant and gave birth to a healthy little girl.
 Instead of supporting Christina, her father refused to pick her up from the hospital.
 She returned to foster care, where she would remain until she “aged out” five years later.

 It would be understandable if she simply gave up.
 But that’s not what Christina has done.
 Instead, her hardship has motivated her to make a better life for herself and her family, which has grown to include three children.
 “Having my kids drives me to do better.
 I want them to know they are loved, no matter what.
 I want them to feel safe, no matter what.
-I wish I had someone to tell me that I was safe.
+I wish I’d had someone to tell me that I was safe.
 I don’t want them to go through foster care and see the evil and the ugliness.”

 Christina is making this possible by striving educationally.
 She is a college student at Bakersfield College where she majors in business and minors in human services.
 She intends to complete her bachelor’s degree at California State University at Bakersfield.
 Her dream is to receive her master’s degree in business administration from Fresno State and use her skills to counter the negative message many young people in foster care receive.

-“A lot of people think that they are doing to fail.I was told I was not going to graduate because I was in foster care.
+“A lot of people think that they are going to fail.I was told I was not going to graduate because I was in foster care.
 I was told I was going to be a bum because I was in foster care.”

 Christina wants people to understand that while foster youth face many challenges, they are not a lost cause; even small gestures make a difference for young people who are without support.
 “Yes, youth in foster care might have problems, but we can work on those problems as long as we have people to help us, people to say it’s ok, I am here to help.
 Not everyone has those people.
 Not a lot of foster youth have those people.”

 Christina had a mentor named Katie who offered this kind of guidance during her most difficult times.
 She was in high school and living in a group home for young parents.
 “She came to me at a very low and volatile place.
 I was messing up a lot.
 Katie was the one to help me and talk to me.
-She helped me with my daughter and helped me buy my graduation address, get into my first apartment.”
+She helped me with my daughter and helped me buy my graduation dress, get into my first apartment.”

 In addition to her mentor, Christina had the support of extended foster care and safe, affordable housing after she “aged out” of foster care at age 21.
 John Burton Advocates for Youth led the advocacy to establish extended foster care and has fought to strengthen it ever since.
 Most recently, John Burton Advocates for Youth advocated for an $8 million annual expansion to housing for former foster youth as well as a policy that will allow youth like Christina to maintain their financial aid, which is a lifeline for foster youth in college.